renatoluna/Object-Oriented-Javascript/README.md

 Read more in [wikipedia](http://en.wikipedia.org/wiki/Object_Oriented "Object Oriented Article").

-We all know that the ```javascript``` isn't an **full** object oriented program language, but, in order to make our work more simple and organized, was started an more modular way to work.
+We all know that the ```javascript``` isn't an **full** object oriented program language, but, in order to make our workore simple and organized, was started an more modular way to work.

 By now, our code will be more short and divided in more effective parts.